Lawyers looking over documents

 Organisations that effectively manage talent and leadership transitions are often more adaptable and competitive in their industries.

-Effective organisational succession planning requires a proactive and strategic approach, involving the identification, development, and retention of talent to ensure the future success and stability of the organisation.
-It's a key aspect of human resource management and an investment in the organisation's long-term health and success.
+Effective business succession planning requires a proactive and strategic approach, involving the identification, development, and retention of talent to ensure the future success and stability of the organisation.
+It’s a key aspect of human resource management and an investment in the organisation's long-term health and success.

 legal icon